siqim/siqim.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2024.11*: Our paper on KG-based Retrieval-Augmented Generation is released on [arXiv](https://arxiv.org/pdf/2410.20724).
+- *2024.09*: Our paper [GeSS](https://neurips.cc/virtual/2024/poster/97816) on benchmarking OOD performance in geometric deep learning is accepted to NeurIPS 2024 D&B Track.
 - *2024.07*: Our paper on explainable geometric deep learning is released on [arXiv](https://arxiv.org/abs/2407.00849).
 - *2024.06*: Our paper on graph state space model (GSSC) is released on [arXiv](https://arxiv.org/abs/2406.05815).
 - *2024.05*: Our paper [HEPT](https://arxiv.org/abs/2402.12535) is accepted to ICML 2024 and selected for oral presentation!
 See you in Vienna!